-Within the existing rural residential area west of Ōamaru, it is proposed to contract the existing zone extent to maintain the productivity of high-class soils as shown on Maps 13 and 13a.
+Within the existing rural residential area west of Ōamaru, the existing zone extent has been refined to maintain the productivity of high-class soils as shown on Maps 14.
 The retention of highly productive soils from further urban encroachment has been identified as important amongst stakeholders and the Weston and Kakanui communities.

-It is also intended that minimum lot sizes in the remaining rural residential zone will be reduced below the existing 1 hectare.
-This will make more efficient use of this land and provide greater variety in the size of rural residential sites to help maintain affordability.
+Further study is required to investigate the potential to reduce minimum lot sizes in rural residential areas below the existing 1 hectare.
+If feasible from an infrastructure perspective, this will make more efficient use of this land and provide greater variety in the size of rural residential sites to help maintain affordability.
 Any reduction in minimum lot sizes would need to be done in consultation with ORC to ensure issues around water quality as a result of on-site servicing can be adequately addressed or alternatively connected into the reticulated network.
 It is critical that any change to the management of rural residential development in the district, ensures that health of water is the primary consideration.